 Bullette has volunteered for Art Feeds and Missourians for Renewable Energy, as well as The Fayetteville Underground artist collective.

 Though Bullette's technique was largely shaped by his college studies at MSU, his artistic style is constantly in flux, evolving with each experiment and introduction of new medium.
-Though most of his early work was created on paper and canvas, he has developed his own woodworking technique, in which he shapes small to large chunks of wood, flowing with the organic nature of the piece, molding it into a workable surface.
+Most of his early work was created on paper and canvas.
+Bullette has also developed his own woodworking technique, in which he shapes small to large chunks of wood, flowing with the organic nature of the piece, molding it into a workable surface.
 He then illustrates and paints with the flow and shape of the surface to make an original artwork that is unique from start to finish.

 Bullette has always been fascinated with the concept of "Wabi Sabi," which represents a comprehensive Japanese world view or aesthetic centered on the acceptance of transience and imperfection.
 The aesthetic is sometimes described as one of beauty that is "imperfect, impermanent, and incomplete."